kelten5784/Python-Port-Scanner/README.md

-# Programming-Scanner
-K and Pay's Scanner
+# K and Pay's Python Based Programming-Scanner #

+# THIS IS AN OPEN-SOURCE PROJECT AND SHOULD NOT BE DISTRIBUTED FOR CURRENCY.
-# ONLY USE THIS FOR AT HOME USE, FOR TESTING/PRACTICE
+# USE PROGRAM FOR AT HOME USE ONLY.
+STRICTLY FOR PERSONAL TESTING/PRACTICE PURPOSES.

+## FEATURES
+TARGETED PORT SCANNING
+PORTLIST FILE EXPORTING
+SCAN FULL PORTLIST INTAGRATION
+EASY PORT FILTERING
+USER VALIDATION/ERROR CHECKING

+## HOW TO RUN
-#STEP 1:
+## STEP 1:
-Run the PythonScanner.py file
+Open the Programming-Scanner folder and double click to run the PythonScanner.py file.

-STEP 2:
+## STEP 2:
-Done
+Follow the CMD prompts to scan the target network.

+## STEP 3:
+Watch your scan complete.

+*Project is still in development*